-MSG Willis R. Blackshire was born in Huntington, Texas Feb.
+MSG Willis R. Blackshire was born in Huntington, Texas, on Feb.
 27, 1981.
 He graduated from Gary Job Corps Center San Marcos, Texas Welding program in Feb.
 2001.
-He enlisted shortly after and was sent to Fort Sill, Oklahoma for Field Artillery Basic and OSUT, follow by Airborne School in Fort Benning, Georgia.
+He enlisted shortly after and was sent to Fort Sill, Oklahoma for Field Artillery Basic and OSUT, followed by Airborne School in Fort Benning, Georgia.
 MSG Blackshire’s combat deployments include two tours to Operation Iraqi Freedom (OIF) Iraq and two to Operation Enduring Freedom (OEF) Afghanistan and one to Kuwait/ Iraq in support of Operation Spartan Shield (OSS) and Operation Inherent Resolve (OIR) for a total of 62 months of combat time.

 Military Science Instructor MSI Instructor

 Nadig is a retired military officer with 24 years of service in the United States Army.
 He was commissioned as an engineer Second Lieutenant in 1993, upon graduation from the Virginia Military Institute.
 During his Army career, Nadig’s operational and training deployments included Guantanamo Bay, Cuba; Bosnia-Herzegovina; Kuwait; Iraq; Afghanistan; Korea; Japan; and, India.
 Nadig has a Master of Science degree in Engineering and Technology Management from Oklahoma State University and a Bachelor of Science degree in Civil Engineering from the Virginia Military Institute.

 Shryock has been the human resources administrator for the Military Science (ROTC) Department at UCO since March 2000.
 He brings over 28 years of military experience as a commissioned officer in the U.S. Army Reserve.